Aws

 To create a function in PHP, use the `function` keyword followed by the function name and parentheses containing any parameters.
 The function body is enclosed in curly braces.
 For example: `function greet($name) { return 'Hello, ' . $name; }`.
 To call the function, use its name with arguments: `echo greet('Alice');`.
 Functions allow for code reusability and organization.

-What is the 'json_encode()' function in PHP?
+What is the use of 'array_map()' function in PHP?

-What is the 'empty()' function in PHP?
+What is the 'preg_match()' function in PHP?